 Monster Jam Arena Panorama following fireworks

-The entire National stadium soccer pitch is completely transformed into a dirt wonderland, complete with multiple compacted sand ramps nicely labeled with track markings.
-No spectator seating was allowed on the lower sectors of the stadium as they are part of the exclusion zone for safety reasons.
+Moreover, the entire National stadium soccer pitch is completely transformed into a dirt wonderland.
+It is complete with multiple compacted sand ramps nicely labeled with track markings.
+Notably, no spectator seating was allowed on the lower sectors of the stadium as they are part of the exclusion zone for safety reasons.

-The number of trucks are sized based on the show duration and venue, where shows in the States can have more than 20 trucks at any time competing.
+Additionally, the number of trucks are sized based on the show duration and venue.
+In comparison, shows in the States can have more than 20 trucks at any time competing.
 Not that we are missing out of any of the needed action here, as we are getting quite the selection of trucks here.

 This starting welcome run is probably the only time you can hear the sheer power of the 1500 horsepower custom-built 540 CI Merlin supercharged V8 engines roaring in unison, with enough power to even spin all four BKT-sponsored tires from a standstill when floored.
 Ear protection optional!

-Monster Jam runs an audience-based vote judging system, where all members of the audience can vote via their internet-connected phone through a website, rating the performance of the drives from a scale of 1 to 10.
+Moreover, Monster Jam runs an audience-based vote judging system.
+Here, all members of the audience can vote via their internet-connected phone through a website.
+Performance ratings of the drivers range from a scale of 1 to 10.
 Monster Energy won the first segment, followed by El Toro Loco the bull winning the two wheel standings event.

-The event emcee, together with a roaming camera crew captures and interviews driers throughout their progression through the event stages, as well as screening a couple of adventures encountered duirng their stay in Singapore on the stadium big screens, such as a durian eating session for instance.
+The event emcee, together with a roaming camera crew captures and interviews driers throughout their progression through the event stages.
+Also, they screened a couple of adventures encountered during their stay in Singapore on the stadium big screens, such as a durian eating session for instance.

-Back to the Monster trucks, each of the trucks has different body styles, which translates into different handling characteristics, despite having almost identical engine and suspension components.
+Back to the Monster trucks, each of the trucks has different body styles.
+This translates into different handling characteristics, despite having almost identical engine and suspension components.

-Few of the more elaborate looking monster trucks landed here includes the Dragon, EarthShaker (a dump truck themed monster truck) and Megalodon (or what I like to call sharky)- The newest member of the family of Monster Jam beasts, featuring large foam fins to create a life-like shark wiggle on the track.
-The main differentiating factor here of course, will be their drivers, with a combination of rookies as well as veteran drivers.
+Moreover, few of the more elaborate looking monster trucks landed here includes the Dragon, EarthShaker (a dump truck themed monster truck) and Megalodon (or what I like to call sharky).
+Also, Megalodon is the newest member of the family of Monster Jam beasts, featuring large foam fins to create a life-like shark wiggle on the track.
+Notably, the main differentiating factor here of course, will be their drivers, with a combination of rookies as well as veteran drivers.

 While one may exclaim that an event with loud blaring supercharged V8 is pure testosterone, one cannot ignore but appreciate the number of lady Monster truck drivers out on the arena tonight too.
-One such truck is Blue Thunder, a Ford F series monster truck reminiscent of the classic and first monster truck- Bigfoot.
-We also have Monster Mutt Dalmatian and Scooby Doo trucks both piloted by capable ladies behind the wheel too.
+Notably, one such truck is Blue Thunder, a Ford F series monster truck reminiscent of the classic and first monster truck- Bigfoot.
+Moreover, we also have Monster Mutt Dalmatian and Scooby Doo trucks both piloted by capable ladies behind the wheel too.

 Meet Scooby-Doo, the newest Warner Bros.
-Monster Jam truck driven by Brianna Mahon which competed in Monster Jam competition bringing the world-famous mystery solving canine, Scooby-Doo into the sport since 2013.
-The other mutt here in the arena will be the Monster Mutt Dalmatian driven by Candice Jolly, which is the white version of the original “Monster Mutt” truck.
+Monster Jam truck driven by Brianna Mahon.
+She competed in Monster Jam competition bringing the world-famous mystery solving canine, Scooby-Doo into the sport since 2013.
+Moreover, the other mutt here in the arena will be the Monster Mutt Dalmatian driven by Candice Jolly.
+This is the white version of the original “Monster Mutt” truck.
 Imagine if your family dog suddenly sprouted six foot tires instead of legs and grew to almost twelve feet tall, that’s Monster Mutt for you.

 Like Megalodon, both Scooby-Doo and Monster Mutt has wagging tails mounted at the rear of their truck body, with Monster Mutt able to retract it’s pink tongue for added amusement.